Integrators: More than ‘second in command’

 Why not ‘second in command’ or COO?

-Calling an integrator a Chief Operations Officer or ‘Second in Command’ is driven by the need to equate this role to organisations not running on EOS.
-Additionally, these terms are confusing at best.
-In some circumstances a COO looks after finance, HR and other support services, in others they oversee operational areas.
+Organisations often call an integrator a Chief Operations Officer or ‘Second in Command’ to align this role with those in companies that do not use EOS.
+However, these terms often cause confusion.
+For example, in some cases, a COO manages finance, HR, and other support services, while in others, they oversee operational areas.

-4. Leadership and Accountability: Integrators are leaders in their own right.
-They hold the leadership team accountable, drive performance, and ensure the organisation is moving in the right direction.
+• Leadership and Accountability: Integrators lead with authority, hold the leadership team accountable, drive performance, and keep the organisation moving in the right direction.

 Understand and own the role of integrator

-Integrators play a vital and distinct role in businesses running on EOS.
-Their contributions go beyond being second in command.
-They harmonise the major functions of the business, driving execution, ensuring accountability, and fostering a unified culture.
-Recognising the unique and critical role of and integrator is essential for appreciating their impact on business success.
-By understanding and valuing their contributions, organisations can leverage the full potential of the EOS framework and achieve their vision.
+Integrators take on a vital and distinct role in businesses running on EOS.
+They contribute more than just serving as second in command.
+They harmonise the major functions of the business, drive execution, ensure accountability, and foster a unified culture.
+Businesses must recognise the unique and critical role of integrators to fully appreciate their impact on success.
+By understanding and valuing their contributions, organisations can maximise the potential of the EOS framework and achieve their vision.

 Get in touch with Murray here